tldr-pages/tldr/pages/osx/ssh-add.md

 `ssh-add -D`

-- For MacOS: Add a key to the ssh-agent and the keychain:
+- Add a key to the ssh-agent and the keychain:

 `ssh-add -K {{path/to/private_key}}`